₹75,000 Salary Investment Plan India 2026 — Full Breakdown

 Earning ₹75,000/month in India — here's exactly where every rupee should go

 ₹75,000 take-home is a different conversation from ₹50K.
-You're not scraping to cover rent and basics anymore.
-You can actually build wealth, protect your family, and still eat out occasionally without guilt.
+You're past scraping to cover rent.
+You can build wealth, protect your family, and still have a reasonable discretionary budget.

-But "earning more" doesn't automatically fix anything.
-I've seen people at this salary with zero investments, no insurance, and a car EMI eating 40% of their income.
+But earning more doesn't fix anything automatically.
+It's common to find people at this salary with zero investments, no insurance, and a car EMI eating 40% of income.
 The money is there.
 The system isn't.

 What ₹75,000/month actually means